 email_drafted events for that

 Note: The above is a modification of their API FAQ question #5, "Can I get a webhook when a customer gets added to a segment?".
 Please see Customer.io's API website for the most up-to-date endpoints and webhook information.
-Please let us know if we should our help article if you implement!
+Please let us know if you implement it differently and we should update our help article.

 Certain attribute names are reserved.
 These include